-Now that we’ve gotten that disclaimer out of the way, let’s talk what I know you want to talk about – these cupcakes!
-YES.
-Have ya’ll ever had a Coca Cola Cake?
-Chances are, if you live in AR, TN, MS, AL, GA, SC, LA, or maybe TX, you probably have.
-Unless you frequent Cracker Barrel or live in any other state, you have missed out on the confectionary experience that is Coca Cola Cake.
+Have you ever had a Coca-Cola Cake?
+Chances are if you live in AR, TN, MS, AL, GA, SC, LA, or maybe TX, you probably have.
+Unless you frequent Cracker Barrel or live in any other state, you have missed out on the confectionary experience that is Coca-Cola Cake.
 I have taken it upon myself to help you get experienced today (you can thank me later).

-Coca Cola is a moist and deliciously fudgy cake made with, well, Coke.
+Coca-Cola Cake is a moist and deliciously fudgy cake made with, well, Coke.
 And chocolate.
 It has cola-chocolate-powdered sugar frosting that melts into the cake as it cools.
-This cake has made its way into the home and stomachs of any true Southerner.
-There is the original recipe from Coca Cola.
+This cake has made its way into many a home and stomach of true Southerners.
+There is the original recipe from Coca-Cola.
 Paula Deen has her version.
 Faith Hill has her version.
 Cracker Barrel makes their own.
 All of the recipe variations you will find over the vast amount of real estate that is the internet will vary slightly.
-But all involve Coke and chocolate.
-So we are all winners!
+But all involve some combination of Coke and chocolate.

 - 2 cups pitted and diced sweet cherries, or 2 cups frozen dark sweet cherries

 - 1 tablespoon sugar